From gold jewellery gifted at weddings to investments in gold coins, there are several reasons why we Indians are obsessed with yellow metal.

 For those who stayed abroad for more than a year, the discounted duty payable is 13.75%.

-If you are carrying gold above the normal duty-free allowance, you have to declare it.
-Import of gold by concealment in baggage coupled with no declaration will lead to confiscation along with the imposition of fine/penalty and the offender may also be arrested.
+If you carry gold above the standard duty-free allowance, you must declare it.
+Importing gold by concealment in baggage coupled with no declaration will lead to confiscation and the imposition of a fine/penalty, and the offender may also be arrested.

-Do I have to pay duty if I had bought the jewellery from India?
+8. Do I have to pay duty if I have bought the jewellery from India?

 All gold jewellery bought in India is exempt from duty if the passenger exiting the home country duly declares it and secures an export certificate at the airport customs desk.